Rumpel78/fcc-Image-Search-Abstraction-Layer/README.md

 * **User Story**: I can get a list of the most recently submitted search strings.

-See the result under: <https://rumpels-fcc-isal.herokuapp.com/>
+See the result under: https://imagesearch.app.rzipa.at/
+To take a look at the other projects go to https://app.rzipa.at